MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-jupyter.md

 Jupyter Notebooks allow in-place code execution alongside instructions, notes, and other content.
 This environment is ideal for writing Q# code with embedded explanations or quantum computing interactive tutorials.
 Here's what you need to do to start creating your own Q# notebooks.

 > [!NOTE]
-> * In Q# Jupyter Notebooks you can only run Q# code, and the operations cannot be called from external host programs (e.g. Python or C# files).
+> * In Q# Jupyter Notebooks, you can only run Q# code, and the operations cannot be called from external host programs (e.g. Python or C# files).
 This environment is not appropriate if your goal is to combine an external classical host program with the quantum program.

 ## Install the IQ# Jupyter kernel